 Royal Derby Hospital and Queen's Hospital Burton

-Are you or someone you know looking for your next role in midwifery ?
-We are looking for experienced midwives to care for pregnant women and their families.
+Are you or someone you know looking for your first or next role in midwifery ?
+We are looking for newly qualified or experienced midwives to care for pregnant women and their families.
 Attend the recruitment open day to find out more about joining #TeamUHDB.
 You can tour our birthing suites and facilities, speak to midwives and specialist teams and have the opportunity to have an interview on the day.

-If you are unable to attend our recruitment open day you still have the opportunity to come for a tour of our Maternity Units.
+If you are unable to attend our recruitment open day you still have the opportunity to come for a tour and discuss the program.
 Please contact UHDB.firstname.lastname@example.org to arrange.

 See full job description for more information regarding this role.Person SpecificationQualificationsEssential